-A Woman’s Network contributor, supporter and partner Farah has spent sometime to answer the our Interview Questions!
+A Woman’s Network contributor Farah has spent sometime to answer the our Interview Questions!

 Lucy and Farah met at the very first Coffee Corners networking event in December 2018.
 It was clear from their first encounter that they both shared the same passion, enthusiasm and ambition for female progression and the zest for life!
 With a similar career background and a balance of different experiences they soon started planning next steps for A Woman’s Network.